- New rules no longer require proof of income if you project an income above the poverty level but government records

-On the other hand, if you pay full price for a private plan – expecting your income to increase – and then your income ends up being below 100 percent (138 percent in states that have expanded Medicaid) of poverty level, there is no tax credit available to assist you, even if you’re in a state that has expanded Medicaid.
+On the other hand, if you pay full price for a private plan – expecting your income to increase – and then your income ends up being below 100 percent (138 percent in states that have expanded Medicaid) of the poverty level, there is no tax credit available to assist you, even if you’re in a state that has expanded Medicaid.
 You have to enroll in Medicaid when you’re eligible – there’s no provision for switching to Medicaid retroactively and recouping premiums you paid for private coverage.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.